WatForm/fortress/README.md

 # Fortress

-Fortress is a command-line tool for finite model finding in many-sorted first order logic (MSFOL) with equality.
+Fortress is a command-line tool and library for finite model finding in many-sorted first order logic (MSFOL) with equality.

 Fortress takes as input:
 * a first-order logic theory specified in SMT-LIB 2.6 format (the UF fragment), and